tunnckoCore/blobscriptions/README.md

 > A command-line interface, a library, and a set of tools to manage and manipulate blobscriptions.

+_This is a "state-less" indexer.
+No storage is provided or anything like that.
+It does not write what it index and detect.
+It's main purpose is to be minimal library and indexer server you can deploy, and this will notify a third party through Webhooks, or you can build on top through payload handler functions instead of Webhook URLs_

 Ethscriptions ESIP-8 implementation in JavaScript/TypeScript, also called Blobscriptions which is using Ethereum Blob Transactions to create Ethscriptions.
 The package includes a CLI to create and manage blobscriptions, as well as a library to track/index blobscriptions and BLOB-20 tokens.
 It is